 When testing for marijuana use, many drug screenings measure the amount of tetrahydrocannabinol, or THC, in a person’s system.
 THC is the primary ingredient in marijuana responsible for producing a high.

 After a single use of marijuana, THC may remain in your body for a few days.
-However, chronic marijuana use can cause THC to linger in your system for weeks.
+However, chronic marijuana use or marijuana addiction can cause THC to linger in your system for weeks.